 This one is probably the least likely.
 I grouped the provinces where Southwest Mandarin is the dominant dialect, calling it Nanzhao after the ancient kingdom that flourished there 1200 years ago.
 I thought the name fitting because it is very literal—nan zhao roughly means “southern kingdom”.
 I based the concept of Nanzhao on something like the American South or southern Russia.
 These are areas that are culturally similar to the national core, but have distinct elements and maybe separate geography.

 Since Mandarin is dominant in Nanzhao, I find it less likely to secede, especially compared to something like Tibet.
 Also highly debatable is the inclusion of Chengdu and Chongqing—large metropolises that are tightly integrated into mainstream, modern Chinese culture.
-A more likely scenario would be an independent Yunnan, with Chengdu and Chongqing remaining with the People’s Republic.
+A more likely scenario would be an independent Yunnan, with Chengdu and Chongqing remaining in the People’s Republic.

 I originally put the capital in Kunming (renamed Yunnanfu), but after some consideration it made more sense to put it in a Sichuanese city, since Kunming is just too isolated.
 Nanzhao would have a fairly stable population of about 195 million.